DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/app-sessions.md

 > #### Note
 >
 > There is also a design version flag that can be used to disable the session cookie.
 In the flags section of the manifest, set the flag `'authentication-cookies-disabled'` to `true` and the session cookie will not be set.
 This can be a good way to test if the app is correctly setting the session ID on requests.
-When this is enabled, you will get a `403` response on any request which is not.
+When this is enabled, you will get a `403` response on any request that is not correctly setting the session ID.

 To set the `authentication-cookies-disabled` flag in your `manifest.json` file, you can use code similar to the following: